Henk Meutgeert

 pianist, composer, arranger and orchestra leader.
 He often performed as guest

-Metropole Orkest, for which he also wrote many arrangements.
+conductor at the Metropole Orkest, for which he also wrote many arrangements.

 Under the leadership of Henk Meutgeert and his colleague Jerry van Rooijen, the